Achaidh Leithdeircc: The Glen Righe: The King's valley

 When the last great ice caps started receding northwards some ten thousand years ago, Ireland arose once more from a frozen slumber.
 Great torrents of water were released by the melting ice.
 Lough Neagh slowly shrugged off vast quantities of this meltwater by flooding the surrounding lowlands.
 Watercourses which are now merely streams were then voluminous torrents, gushing across the land.

 However between nineteen and thirteen thousand years before the present, during the last glacial period, the ice sheets flowed from Lough Neagh in a south-easterly direction.
 They eroded the under lying bedrock over which they travelled, dramatically reshaping the landscape into U-shaped valleys and cirques.
 When eventually the last ice caps receded the torrential meltwaters poured into the contoured land, adding to the swollen rivers.

 Between the mouth or flood plain of the upper River Bann, where it flows into Lough Neagh and the fjord of Carlingford Lough where the River Clanrye empties into the Irish sea, lies one such u-shaped valley - the Glen Righe - an Gleann Righe.

 This immense valley of bog, lough and river would become a natural land boundary for centuries.
-It would become the dividing line in 331AD after the battle of Achadh Leith-dheirg between the new conquerors - the Three Collas and the remaining lands of the Ulaid.
+It would become the dividing line in 331 AD after the battle of Achadh Leith-dheirg between the new conquerors - the Three Collas and the remaining lands of the Ulaid.
 It would become in the seventeenth century the dividing line between the newly formed County Armagh and County Down and in the eighteenth century it would become the naturally occurring route of the Newry Canal.